-The Greenhouse Café
+Ash’s Greenhouse Café

-The Greenhouse Café is located off the hospital’s main lobby and is open to the public.
+Ash’s Greenhouse Café is located off the hospital’s main lobby and is open to the public.
 The café offers healthy salads, smoothies, soups and a variety of sandwiches; along with other delicious hot food made to order, and of course coffee and beverages.

 Flowers are delivered to patients in their rooms by florist staff.
 Flowers are not permitted in the Intensive Care Units.